 There are some library guides below in the “Lib Guides” section for help on how to access, evaluate and reference information.Search the Catalogue

 Polytechnic students and staff have access to a range of databases.
-They can be accessed through the DeepKnowledge Portal, staff and students must register to use it (see the link below).
+Users can create their own account using Bahrain Polytechnic email.
 Contact the LLC team if you need help.

 Other resources are linked below, and you can also download a file containing a list of free academic databases here.